 You'll be asked to say whether you and your child have been involved in the decision to ask for a needs assessment.
 If you choose 'yes', you'll be asked what you and your child think about school and learning.
 If you choose 'no' for your child, you'll be asked why they haven't been involved.
+You will also be asked for your views.

-Try and make the information you give brief and to the point.
+Try and make the information you give on the form brief and to the point.
 If you can't answer some of the questions, don't worry.
 Do what you can to answer as much as you can.
 The SEND Statutory team will contact your child's nursery, school or college for information too.